 There are data and descriptions here of how many days it snows and the total amount of snowfall that Columbus usually gets.
 There are also monthly and yearly counts of the days that the city normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Columbus can expect the first and last snowfalls of the season.

-All the numbers are averages, based on climate data gathered from 1981 to 2010 at the Port Columbus International Airport, located six miles from downtown Columbus.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are averages, based on climate data gathered from 1991 to 2020 at the Port Columbus International Airport, located six miles from downtown Columbus.

 How Often it Snows in Columbus